-There’s music and movement for every age at the J Dance Studio—ballet, yoga, martial arts, parent/child dance exercise, drama and performance.
+There’s music and movement for every age at the J Dance Studio—ballet, yoga, parent/child dance exercise, drama and performance.
 The studios are spacious and bright with a lovely view of Mt.
 Baker.

 Learn, breathe, move, and have fun with Yoga for Daily Living.
 Yoga is truly for every body!